Editorial cover art for Thorne Magnesium Bisglycinate

 Thorne Magnesium Bisglycinate

-This is a premium magnesium powder built around one clear idea: a 200 mg magnesium bisglycinate serving in a scoopable, sweetened format with NSF Certified for Sport.
-That makes it more distinctive on form, powder convenience, and sport certification than on being uniquely proven for everyone.
-If those features matter to you, it can make sense.
-If not, the price and powder format are real reasons to keep comparing options in our product guide and broader magnesium guide.
+This label-based review covers Thorne Magnesium Bisglycinate powder, a premium magnesium product built around one clear idea: a 200 mg magnesium bisglycinate serving in a scoopable, sweetened format with NSF Certified for Sport.
+That makes it more distinctive on powder convenience and sport certification than on being uniquely proven for everyone.

 • Best for: people who want a powdered magnesium bisglycinate, athletes who value NSF Certified for Sport, and shoppers who prefer mixing a drink over swallowing pills